Banditpong/jobskee-fork/README.md

 About
 -----
 Jobskee is an open source job board with minimal configuration and relatively small footprint.
+This is an updated  version of Jobskee that is compatible with PHP 7.2+ and Slim 4.7.x

-Author
+Original Author
 ------
 Elinore Tenorio (elinore.tenorio@gmail.com)
 Manila, Philippines